Sunt-ing/database-system-readings/README.md

 # Introduction
-This is a curated reading list about database systems, including digests of books/papers/blogs.
+This is a curated reading list about database systems, including personal digests of books/papers/blogs.

 Book list can be found in README, while paper and blog digests are located in the issue list.